peterhinch/micropython-async/v3/docs/TUTORIAL.md

 from primitives.semaphore import Semaphore, BoundedSemaphore from primitives.queue import Queue
 ```
-When `uasyncio` acquires an official version (which will be more efficient) the
+When `uasyncio` acquires official versions of the CPython primitives the
-invocation lines alone should be changed:
+invocation lines alone should be changed. e.g. :
 ```python
 from uasyncio import Semaphore, BoundedSemaphore from uasyncio import Queue